TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 ```

 <a id= gemfiredataframe> </a>
-### Expose GemFire Region Using Dataframe based External Tables
+### Expose GemFire Region Using Dataframe Based External Tables

-In the following example, a DataFrame is used to create an external table **bsegTable**, with the schema same as that of  DataFrame bsegDF.
+In the following example, a DataFrame is used to create an external table **bsegTable**, with the schema which is same as that of DataFrame **bsegDF**.
 The primary key column name should be specified for this to work correctly.
-In the example above, it is assumed that the dataframe contains a column named "id1".
+In the following example, it is assumed that the dataframe contains a column named "id1".
 ```
 bsegDF.write.format("gemfire").
       option("region.path", "bseg1").